-Whereas the opening activities remain the same each day for us, the main activity changes often.
-Sometimes, it’s the same one for a few days; sometimes, we only attempt it once a week for a month or a quarter and sometimes only one time – in total.
+The opening activities remain the same daily for us, but the main activity changes often.
+Sometimes, it’s the same for a few days; sometimes, we only attempt it once a week for a month or a quarter and sometimes only once—in total.

 How do you know how long to stay with an activity?
-It all depends on the activity, what your child’s developmental level is, his interest in the activity and how much practice he needs with a certain skill.
+It all depends on the activity, the child’s developmental level, interest in the activity, and how much practice they need with a particular skill.

 The main activities in the morning circle are intended to introduce and build upon a skill.
-I use it for one-on-one intimate practice of a skill my son will use later in the day or week.
+I use it for intimate one-on-one practice, a skill my son will use later in the day or week.
 We only work on one main activity per day in the morning circle.

-There are three main reasons your child will learn a skill best in the morning circle:
+Three main reasons a child will learn a skill best in the morning circle:

-- He is most refreshed in the morning.
+- They are often most refreshed in the morning.

 - It’s short.

-For the next week, I will share examples of skills that I introduce/ practice in the main activities section of the morning circle.
+In the following posts, I share examples of skills I introduce/practice in the main activities section of the morning circle.
 They are not the same activities I do each day or each week.
-I’m just offering up some ideas for you to use in your circle.
+I’m just offering some ideas for you to use in your circle.

 Note: If you’re reading this series for the first time, I suggest you look at the daily structure post to understand the routine we follow in our morning circle.